rayops27/hello-world/README.md

-Your solution should include a README explaining how to build and run the application with Docker.
+6. Your solution should include a README explaining how to build and run the application with Docker.
+We will follow the steps you provide in readme file and execute it to verify.

+Submission: Please submit github repository url for your solution.